Chicken of the Woods Mushrooms: Delicious Info & Plug Spawn Available

 Chicken of the woods takes a bit longer to fruit than shiitakes.
 For instance, it may take two years for the fruiting to begin.
 The success rate in fruiting the chickens will also be lower than that with shiitakes.
 It is a little bit more experimental.

 When foraging I typically find this mushroom on oak or maple trees.
 Those would be ideal types of wood to use if you are trying to cultivate these mushrooms at home.
-Here in the Northeast you can find the chicken of the woods growing from May through October.
+Here in the Northeast you can find COTW growing from May through October.
 Keep your eyes peeled for the bright orange shelf-life creature growing off the edge of downed trees.
-If you do want to try growing your own chicken of the woods because they are so delicious and beautiful, I’d recommend inoculating a downed oak tree with the chicken of the woods plug spawn that we have available through our website.
-This would be an ideal option for inoculation, and since chicken of the woods can lead to abundant yields, you may be able to develop a consistent source for fresh mushrooms for years to come.
+If you do want to try growing your own because they are so delicious and beautiful, I’d recommend inoculating a downed oak tree with our plug spawn that we have available through our website.
+This would be an ideal option for inoculation, and since the mushroom can lead to abundant yields, you may be able to develop a consistent source for fresh mushrooms for years to come.

 We hope you can develop a long-lasting relationship with this amazing mushroom.
-If you want to try growing them in your backyard, garden, or commercially, then check out our chicken of the woods plug spawn now.
+If you want to try growing them in your backyard, garden, or commercially, then check out our plug spawn now.